1.4 Application, Work History, and Verification

 Key Takeaways

-• Levels III and IV require a personal recommendation, and Level IV also requires a major project write-up.
+• Levels III and IV also require a personal recommendation, and both require a major-project write-up showing senior responsibility.

 Turning Experience Into A Certification Application